brentgotte/Brentgotte/README.md

 🧑‍💼 15 months of  Work-experience

-📝 I have a strong interest in React, Javascript,  AI and Linux
+📝 I have a strong interest in React, Typescript,   AI and Linux

 🔭 Working on school related stuff & side projects